Mobile menu

 Coco’s Mom

 Hi Coco’s Mom.
 The good thing is that Coco was diagnosed young and can start her journey to health.
 If Coco has a confirmed diagnosis of celiac disease, then yes, even a miniscule amount of gluten can trigger a reaction.
-The recognized gluten threshold that current science shows to be safe for the majority of celiac patients is 20ppm.
+The recognized gluten threshold that current science shows to be safe for the majority of celiac patients is 20 parts per million (ppm).
 This won’t mean much to you now, but will help you as you shop for foods labeled “gluten-free.”

 As you see, preventing cross-contamination is extremely important and, therefore, requires diligent label reading for packaged foods and diligent research and questioning when eating outside of the home.
 If her tummy still hurts after being gluten-free for 3 weeks, it is likely that she has been ingesting gluten due to cross-contamination incidents.

 Learning how to live 100% gluten-free is a learning process.
-I highly recommend limiting eating to the home as much as possible until Coco’s intestines start to heal and you have a better handle of cross-contamination issues, both in and out of the home.
+I highly recommend limiting dining outside the home as much as possible until Coco’s intestines start to heal and you have a better handle on cross-contamination issues, both in and out of the home.
 Once she feels comfortable with living gluten-free at home, you can then tackle the harder issue of eating away from home.

-NFCA has great resources to help you get started: See NFCA’s Printable Guides.
+Beyond Celiac has great resources to help you get started: Check out the Resource Library.

 Thank you for your question and we wish you and Coco well.